Education & Training | Overview

 Are you ready to be a future leader in child neurology?
-The three-year Child Neurology residency program at Boston Children’s provides broad and deep training across multiple subspecialties, applying the latest technology and digital tools.
-Trainees have an opportunity to work with one of the world’s most diverse patient populations and engage in basic, clinical and translational research.
+The three-year Child Neurology and Neurodevelopmental Disabilities Residency Training Programs at Boston Children’s provides broad and deep training across multiple subspecialties, applying the latest technology and digital tools.
+Trainees have an opportunity to work with one of the world’s most diverse patient populations and engage in basic, clinical, and translational research.

-All residents receive strong mentorship and career planning advice, so our graduates are well positioned to receive NIH funding and other grants and publish their work in high-impact journals.
+All residents receive strong mentorship and career planning advice, so our graduates are well positioned to receive National Institutes of Health funding and other grants and publish their work in high-impact journals.

 Why do a neurology residency at Boston Children’s Hospital?

 - one-on-one consult rotations in intensive care units

 We accept approximately five new residents per year.

 Neurodevelopmental Disorders Program

 The Neurodevelopmental Disabilities (NDD) residency program is a four-year curriculum for physicians who have completed two core pediatric training years in an ACGME-accredited program.
 Residents train in both child neurology and developmental medicine, learning from some of the best practitioners and researchers in the nation.
 Residents are chosen for their academic credentials, interpersonal and intrapersonal relationship skills, dedication and unselfishness.

 Clinical Neurophysiology/Epilepsy Fellowship Program